 7. Provide language options.

-Many people who don’t speak English as a first language or fluently worry they won’t be able to keep up with a course.
-In feedback from our courses, we’ve found just the opposite.
+Many people who don’t speak English as a first language or fluently worry they won’t be able to keep up with an e-learning program.
+However, the feedback we’ve received from our courses shows the opposite.
 Because learners can reread text many times, listen to audio or experience the material in different ways, it makes it easier to spend the time necessary to process and understand the course.

 If you have a critical mass of workers who need access in one language, you might consider having the course translated or offered in another language.

-Setting and reaching goals is important to your staff, who needs to see how their work fits in with the larger objectives of your agency.
+Setting and reaching goals with your e-learning program is important to your staff.
+They need to see how their work fits in with the larger objectives of your agency.
 This is part of the research you should have uncovered in your training needs assessment.

 Once you set them, then look at what might make them more difficult to reach.
 In many cases, there could be a training gap.
 The gap might be:

 - Individual.
 If one person lacks the skills to complete a task, they have an individual training gap.
 For example your new hire needs to do community outreach for your agency, but they don’t have any outreach skills.

 - Team.
 Your whole team might lack skills to carry out an initiative, so they have a team learning gap.
 An example almost everyone can relate to is setting up new protocols for Covid-19.

 - Organizational.
 Entire agencies sometimes have a gap in an area and have an organizational learning gap.
 Many organizations recognize they have gaps in cultural competency and have needed to supplement training in that area.